Class 9:30am | Worship 10:45am

 During worship you will likely hear many different people leading in one way or another.
 You may hear one of our youth lead the welcome and Lord's Prayer.
 The worship leader (that's the one who leads the singing) may be male or female.
 Our communion time may be led by a man and/or a woman, young and/or old, new and/or long-time follower of Jesus.
 At the Federal Way Church of Christ, we believe that all are created in the image of God and no act of worship is limited based on age, gender, social status, or race.

-Our children and adult classes aren't about sitting in a row and listening to a talking head feed us Bible facts.
-Instead they are informal gatherings where we try to help one another think about life and faith from a theological perspective.
+We have class for adults and children at 9:30am before our service.
+These are informal gatherings where we try to help one another think about life and faith from a theological perspective.
 We use scripture, our own experiences, our social contexts, and the centuries long tradition of the christian church to inform and shape our discussions.
+For more information about class, see our Small Groups page.

 If you still have questions, we'd love to hear from you.
 Use the form below to send us a message or feel free to email firstname.lastname@example.org.